Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You Don’t Want to Pay for Replacement Filters: Air purifiers are great but do come with a fixed, long-term cost because of the replacement filters.
 And especially if you were eyeing an air purifier with a HEPA filter, those costs can add up over time.
 There are filterless air purifiers you can also consider.

 You Won’t Run It Continuously: There’s no point in having an air purifier if you’re only going to run it occasionally.
 For best results, these appliances do need to be run continuously — 24 hours a day, seven days a week.

 The actual device can last for quite a while as long as you take care of the exterior unit.
 But the real question is, how frequently do the filters need to be changed, and if there is a pre-filter?
 Replacement frequency depends on the filtration technology.

 If you have an air purifier with a HEPA filter, expect to replace the filter every six to 12 months.
 And note that these filters are usually the most expensive, costing as much as $200 for premium options.
 In contrast, air purifiers with activated carbon filters need to be changed more frequently — every three to six months.
 However, the filters are significantly cheaper, usually no more than $50.

 If those timelines sound too frequent, look for air purifiers that feature a washable pre-filter.
-The pre-filter can catch larger particles from the air, helping to pick up some of the workloads that would otherwise go to the primary filter.
+The pre-filter can catch larger particles from the air, helping pick up some workloads that would otherwise go to the primary filter.
 By washing the prefilter, you can extend the lifespan of your primary filter.